CCGL: Contrastive Cascade Graph Learning: Experiments

 $\bullet$ \textbf{node2vec} \cite{grover2016node2vec} is a node embedding technique based on random walk.
 We leverage it to obtain embeddings of nodes in cascade graph, and then feed them into Bi-GRUs followed by MLPs to make predictions.
 We set the embedding dimension to 128, window size to 10, walk length to 30, number of walks to 200, and both parameters $p$ and $q$ for neighborhood sampling to 1.
 The implementation used is: \url{https://github.com/eliorc/node2vec}.

-$\bullet$ \textbf{DeepHawkes} \cite{cao2017deephawkes} model predicts the popularity of information cascades by combining Hawkes self-exciting process with deep learning techniques.
-Specifically, three key ingredients in Hawkes process -- user influence, self-exciting mechanism, and time decay effect -- are modeled by user embedding, path encoding with sum pooling, and non-parametric time decay effect, respectively.
-The embedding dimension is 64, learning rate is $5e^{-3}$, embedding learning rate is $5e^{-4}$, $l_2$ coefficient is $5e^{-2}$, dropout prob. is $0.8$, and time interval is 5 minutes.
+$\bullet$ \textbf{DeepHawkes} \cite{cao2017deephawkes} model predicts the popularity of information cascades by combining Hawkes process with deep learning.
+The embedding dimension is 64, learning rate is $5e^{-3}$, embedding learning rate is $5e^{-4}$, dropout prob. is $0.8$, and time interval is 5 minutes.
 The implementation used is: \url{https://github.com/CaoQi92/DeepHawkes}.

 $\bullet$ \textbf{Base} model~\cite{zhou2020variational}, a standard supervised benchmark, has the same network architecture (i.e., cascade graph encoder + MLPs) as our fine-tuned \M~but can not learn from unlabeled data.
 It lacks of contrastive pre-training and model distillation.
 For fairness, hyper-parameters in the Base model are exactly the same as \M.